adbar/trafilatura/docs/index.rst

 Context
 -------

+Originally released to collect data for linguistic research and lexicography at the `Berlin-Brandenburg Academy of Sciences <https://www.dwds.de/d/k-web>`_, Trafilatura is now `widely used <used-by.html>`_.

 Extracting and pre-processing web texts to the exacting standards of scientific research presents a substantial challenge.
-These documentation pages also provide information on `concepts behind data collection <background.html>`_ as well as practical tips on how to gather web texts (see `tutorials <tutorials.html>`_).
+These documentation pages also provide information on `concepts behind data collection <background.html>`_ as well as `tutorials <tutorials.html>`_ on how to gather web texts.

 *Trafilatura* is an Italian word for `wire drawing <https://en.wikipedia.org/wiki/Wire_drawing>`_ symbolizing the refinement and conversion process.
 It is also the way shapes of pasta are formed.